Last updated: April 17, 2026

 We do not collect, transmit, or sell any personal data to external servers.
 The extension processes the current page's website content (text, images, links) entirely on your device to render the reader view, manage your Reading List, and generate exports (HTML / EPUB).
 Text-to-speech playback uses your browser's built-in speech engine, which runs locally on your device.

-When you use the Reading List or "Add to List" features, the full article content (including images converted to base64 PNG data URIs) is stored locally in your browser's IndexedDB.
+When you use the Reading List, "Add to List", or "Save Selection" features, article/selection content (including images converted to base64 PNG data URIs when available) is stored locally in your browser's IndexedDB.
 No data is sent to any server during this process — images are fetched directly from the originating website and stored in your browser only.

 When you click "Beta View", the current article's HTML and styling are sent to the web app URL you choose to open.
 This is an explicit user action; no data is sent automatically.